 You and your health care providers are working toward the same goal - good health for you.
-Your doctors, nurses, and other health care providers can talk with you about your health.
-They can help you with any health problems that you may have.
 Here are a few tips to make the most of your time together.

 Be a partner in decisions about your